Start Your Oregon LLC

 Everything is available online to register a new business in Oregon because all the physical offices of the Secretary of State were closed due to the pandemic.

-The first thing you want to do is conduct a business name availability check to see if the business name you are considering is available for registration as an LLC.
+The first thing you want to do is conduct an Oregon business name availability check to see if the business name you are considering is available in the state for registration as an LLC.
 The name you choose for your business name in Oregon must be “distinguishable on record” and follow the business registry rules.

 The system allows registration of a business name that is available or a name previously used by a business, as long as that business is now inactive.